The Universal Protocol

 CriterionUniversal Protocol (OP_RETURN)Ordinals Inscription Standard

-Data LocationCompact JSON in `OP_RETURN` outputsData inscribed in SegWit witness
+Data LocationCompact JSON in OP_RETURN outputsData inscribed in SegWit witness

 On-chain FootprintPrunable; extremely efficientLarger due to witness data